Second Council of Lyon

 The main topics discussed at the council were the conquest of the Holy Land and the union of the Eastern and Western Churches.
 The first session took place on 7 May 1274 and was followed by five additional sessions on 18 May 1274, 4 or 7 June 1274, 6 July 1274, 16 July 1274, and 17 July 1274.
 By the end of the council, 31 constitutions were promulgated.
 In the second session, the fathers approved the decree Zelus fidei, which contained no juridical statutes but rather summed up constitutions about the perils of the Holy Land, the means for paying for a proposed crusade, the excommunication of pirates and corsairs and those who protected them or traded with them, a declaration of peace among Christians, a grant of an indulgence for those willing to go on crusade, restoration of communion with the Greeks, and the definition of the order and procedure to be observed in the council.
 The Greeks conceded on the issue of the Filioque (two words added to the Nicene Creed), and union was proclaimed, but the union was later repudiated by Andronicus II, heir to Michael VIII.
-The council also recognized Rudolf I as Holy Roman Emperor, ending the interregnum.
+The council also recognised Rudolf I as King of the Romans and ended the interregnum.